 The Cattaraugus County Fair has been a tradition in Little Valley for 169 years!!
 Families have experienced all the exciting rides, animal shows and live entertainment for more than a century!

-Celebrating over 35 years, the Cattaraugus County Trappers Association Sportsmen's Show features conservation displays, archery, black powder, trapping, fishing, guns, taxidermy dealers, big buck club display and live seminars.
-This is a NON-ALCOHOLIC FAMILY-FRIENDLY EVENT Featuring seminars on Friday and Saturday.
-Camping and Parking available.
+Celebrating over 40 years, the Cattaraugus County Trappers Association Sportsmen's Show features conservation displays, archery, black powder, trapping, fishing, guns, taxidermy dealers, big buck club display and live seminars.
+This is a NON-ALCOHOLIC, FAMILY-FRIENDLY EVENT, open to the public, featuring seminars on Friday and Saturday.

 The 10th annual W.I.L.M.A.
 (We Invite Local Manufacturers & Artisans) will be held at the Cattaraugus County Fairgrounds the weekend of October 15th and 16th, 2022.

 Modern industrial take on the classic American sports bar.
 Fun burgers, fish fry, pizza, wings, andmore.
 Frequent live music with dance floor.

 Gotta try: Garlic Fries

 Sunday - Thursday

 11:00 a.m. - midnight

 Virgil and Sheila own and operate Dunham Sport Horses, a 101 acre farm located in the Enchanted Mountains of Cattaraugus County in Southwestern New York State.
 They are a full service show barn.
 Raising babies is one of the many joys that is enjoyed by everyone at the barn.

 It's a full 56-page comprehensive guide, highlighting the activities and attractions in our County.